-We are interested in finding a reflection symmetric solution, and hence restricted the solution space to the following subspace of $V$:
+We are interested in finding a reflection symmetric solution, and therefore replaced the solution space $V$ to the following subspace:

-endowed with the same topology as $V$.
-This restriction helped us to somewhat reduce the calculation quantity.
-Moreover, since eigenfunctions of \eqref{eiglam} are now also restricted to symmetric functions, eigenvalues associated with anti-symmetric eigenfunction drop out of the minimization in \eqref{mu0}, and so the constant $K$ is possibly reduced.
-The other constants required in the process of the verification (i.e., $C_{p},\ \delta$) are not affected by the restriction.
+endowed with the same inner product as $V$.
+This restriction helped us to reduce the calculation quantity somewhat.
+Moreover, because eigenfunctions of \eqref{eiglam} are also restricted to symmetric functions, eigenvalues associated with anti-symmetric eigenfunctions drop out of the minimization in \eqref{mu0}.
+Therefore, $K$ can be reduced.
+We calculated the other required constants $C_{p}$ and $\delta$ without exploiting such a restriction.